-2. The participant and the participant?s legal guardian or authorized representative, if applicable, are provided with information, regarding the traditional program and available providers, in a manner that is understandable to the participant.
-The CM assists the participant, legal guardian / authorized representative with identifying a traditional service provider they would like.
+2. The participant and the participant's legal guardian or authorized representative, if applicable, are provided with information, regarding the traditional program and available providers, in a manner that is understandable to the participant.
+The service advisor assists the participant, legal guardian / authorized representative with identifying a traditional service provider they would like.

-3. The CM coordinates with traditional providers to make sure that there are no lapses in service and that updates to the PCSP are made in a timely manner.
-The CM shall document the reason for the PDS option withdrawal, actions taken to assist the participant to develop a CAP and the outcomes, and the support provided in obtaining traditional services.
+3. The service advisor coordinates with traditional providers to make sure that there are no lapses in service and that updates to the PCSP are made in a timely manner.
+The service advisor shall document the reason for the PDS option withdrawal, actions taken to assist the participant to develop a CAP and the outcomes, and the support provided in obtaining traditional services.